stonybrook-lin539/main/source/background/03_sets/04_comparing.md

 Alternatively, one also says in this case that $B$ is a **superset** of $A$ (written $B \supseteq A$).

 ::: example
-A transitive verb is a verb that occurs with a subject and an object: *devour*, *contradict*, *wager*, *flummox*, and many more.
+A transitive verb is a verb that occurs with a subject and one object: *devour*, *contradict*, *wager*, *flummox*, and many more.
 Not all verbs are transitive, e.g. *sleep* or *give*.
-Suppose $T$ is the set of all English transitive verbs, whereas $V$ is the set of all English verbs.
+Suppose $V_T$ is the set of all English transitive verbs, whereas $V$ is the set of all English verbs.
-Since every transitive verb is a verb, but no the other way round, we have $T \subseteq V$.
+Since every transitive verb is a verb, but no the other way round, we have $V_T \subseteq V$.
 :::

 By the definition of subset, every set $S$ is a subset of itself.